horttt/CSharp-Bank-Management-System/README.md

 .
 Admin can manage on staffs like create update delete staff!
 .
 Admin can change his own password on setting form
 .
 Staff can manage on Customers like create update delete customer .
-Staff control on Transfer, Deposit, Withdraw and check customer balance!
+Staff control on Transfer, Deposit, Withdraw and check customer balance .
+Staff can access to check customers History!